 In a case of vaginal bleeding or spotting in early pregnancy, or a history of preterm labor, signs of pre-term labor.
 If there is a history of miscarriages, then the doctor may advise not to have sex until 14 weeks.

-In cases of the incompetent cervix or a history of cervical weakness or, a low-lying placenta or placenta previa, the doctor may say it’s best not to have sex for the rest of your pregnancy.
+In cases of an incompetent cervix or a history of cervical weakness or, a low-lying placenta or placenta previa, the doctor may say it’s best not to have sex for the rest of your pregnancy.

 Also, in cases of a vaginal infection, or genital herpes, sex may be forbidden.